-The chilli con meatballs make a delicious family meal made with a gorgeous tomato base sauce and those delicious and made from scratch meatballs that are to die for.
-Served with some fluffy rice is pure deliciousness!
+The chili con meatballs make a delicious family meal made with a gorgeous tomato base sauce and those delicious and made-from-scratch meatballs that are to die for.
+Served with some fluffy rice is purely delicious!

-We love, love, LOVE chilli corn carne, don’t you?
-We also love meatballs and we are kind of addicted to those so I thought why not chilli corn meatballs?
+We love, love, LOVE chili corn carne, don’t you?
+We also love meatballs and we are kind of addicted to those so I thought why not chili corn meatballs?

 Hmm, they are the star in this dish and I’m saying this because the meatballs can be greatly varied and I have tried soo many kinds including vegetarian versions with mushrooms, spinach, cheese, you name it.

 I will need to put a vegetarian version of this as it’s soo good.
 Coming soon!
 I have added some cheese as you can see in the picture and it was divine however this is optional and we don’t always go for it.
-If you like this you may also like this dumplings recipe and this beautiful meatball soup, or this wonderful Baked Beans With Ground Beef.
+If you like this you may also like this dumplings recipe, this beautiful meatball soup, or this wonderful Baked Beans With Ground Beef.

 Let’s just get this beautiful family dish rolling, shall we?